Imoeka1/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-prints every character of a string
+function that prints every other xter